home-assistant/home-assistant.io/source/_integrations/vesync.markdown

 ## Power & Energy Sensors

 Many VeSync outlets support power & energy monitoring.
-These data are exposed as sensor entities alongside the outlet itself.
+This data is exposed as sensor entities alongside the outlet itself.
 Note that prior versions of the integration exposed these as state attributes on the outlet switch entity.

 | Sensor                                    | Description                                                             | Example |